 Why is floss replacement important?

-Essentially, whichever style of floss (or flossing alternatives) you are most comfortable with to help you develop and maintain the daily flossing habit, is the one you should choose.
+Essentially, whichever style of floss (or flossing alternatives) will help you develop and maintain the daily flossing habit is the one you should choose.
 If that’s not the one that’s currently in your medicine cabinet, it’s time to look into a replacement.

 Your dentist’s advice

 However, you should go to your dentist at least once every six months to get that advice updated and refreshed based on current circumstances.
 Regular visits to the dentist will provide the needed deep cleaning that standard daily brushing and flossing can’t always accomplish, and it also provides the dentist with an opportunity to visually examine your teeth, gums, and the rest of your mouth for signs of possible conditions requiring treatment.

 If you’ve hesitated to make a routine dental visit every six months due to the cost, learning how much you can save with a discount dental card (hint, up to 50 percent!) can help alleviate that concern so you can focus on maintaining good oral health.
 Find out more about how to save on dental care up to 50% with a dental savings card.